alfuwu/Hyleus-Vault/People/Factions/The Pristine Soul.md

 The Pristine Soul is a religious organization dedicated to [[Deimos]], the [[Deity|arch deity]] of the [[Soul]].
 It is extremely purist, nearing fanaticism, towards any and all matters related to the [[soul]].

-[[Necromancy]] is a highly coveted art within the organization, and as such is it is possibly the most advanced necromantic organization in the modern era.
-The organization has been accumulating knowledge about [[necromancy]]
+[[Animancy]] is a highly coveted art within the organization, and as such is it is possibly the most advanced [[Animancy|animantic]] organization in the modern era.
+The organization has been accumulating knowledge about [[animancy]]